RealGeeks/lab_tech/README.md

 largely depend on the kind of data you're collecting to validate your experiments.
 There are several examples in the `lib/lab_tech.rb` file; I encourage you to check them out.

+### A Note About Experimental Design

+Scientist supports experiments with more than one candidate at a time, and therefore so does LabTech -- it will record as many candidates as you throw at it.
+However, if you have multiple candidates, we don't have a good way to generate performance charts to compare all of the alternatives, so LabTech just doesn't bother printing them.  **If you try this, you're on your own.**  (But do let us know how it goes, and feel free to submit a PR if you find a good solution!)

 ## Installation